intuition-dev/mbMobile/APP-STORE.md

 		In Kobiton.com, start a 'device'.
 Upload the app

-		In browser: Monitor you weinre.
+		In browser: Monitor you vorlon.

 This way you have the same code base that runs on a webapp AND in the Appstore app!
 This is different from React Native.